Middle East latest: Fears of wider war in Middle East grow as Israel and Iran trade threats

 Israeli police say 7 people died in Tuesday's shooting attack in Tel Aviv

-TEL AVIV, Israel — Israeli police said on Wednesday that a total of seven people were killed in a shooting attack in Tel Aviv on Tuesday evening minutes before the Iranian missile barrage.
+TEL AVIV, Israel — Israeli police says seven people were killed in a shooting attack in Tel Aviv minutes before the Iranian missile barrage.

-Police said the two had no prior arrests though one had been involved in disturbing the peace at a demonstration.
-The two men were shot and killed by security guards and armed pedestrians.
+Police say the two had no prior arrests though one was accused of disturbing the peace at a demonstration.
+They were shot and killed by security guards and armed pedestrians.

-Police and paramedics who responded to the scene treated another 16 people injured from the shooting as sirens blared across the country.
+Police and paramedics treated another 16 people injured in the shooting as air raid sirens blared across the country.

-On Wednesday, locals left flowers and candles at the train stop, where bullet holes peppered the signs and train stop benches.
+On Wednesday, locals left flowers and candles at the train stop, where bullet holes peppered the signs and benches.

-Maya Brandwine, a 33-year-old resident of the neighborhood, said she was at a local coffee shop on the street when the shooting broke out.
-During the subsequent Iranian missile attack she ended up sheltering in a bomb shelter with police carrying out sweeps for additional suspects.
+Maya Brandwine, a 33-year-old resident of the neighborhood, said she was at a coffee shop on the street when the shooting broke out.
+During the subsequent Iranian missile attack, she took cover in a bomb shelter with police carrying out sweeps for additional suspects.

-“It’s a nightmare, and we’re starting to get used to it,” she said, blaming the policies of Prime Minister Benjamin Netanyahu and far-right National Security Minister Itamar Ben-Gvir for the shooting attack and the general situation in Israel.
+“It’s a nightmare, and we’re starting to get used to it,” she said, blaming the policies of Prime Minister Benjamin Netanyahu and far-right National Security Minister Itamar Ben-Gvir for the violence.

-A Greek man among 7 people killed in the shooting attack in Tel Aviv
+A Greek man was among 7 people killed in a shooting attack in Tel Aviv

-A ministry statement Wednesday said the man, whom it did not name, was a resident of Jerusalem.
+The ministry said in statement Wednesday that the man, whom it did not name, was a resident of Jerusalem.

-The ministry condemned what it called a “terrorist” attack and expressed the “deepest sorrow” at the death of the Greek national.
+The ministry condemned the shooting Tuesday, which it called a “terrorist” attack, and expressed the “deepest sorrow” at the death of a Greek national.

-Israeli police said on Wednesday a total of seven people were killed in the shooting, including a woman in her 30s who was carrying her 9-month-old in a baby sling as they were walking their dog.
+Israeli police said Wednesday that seven people were killed in the shooting in the Jaffa neighborhood, including a woman in her 30s carrying her 9-month-old in a baby sling as they walked their dog.

-Police said they had arrested people in the West Bank overnight who assisted with the procurement and transfer of the weapon.
+Police said they arrested people in the West Bank overnight who assisted with the procurement and transfer of weapons.

 Death toll climbs to 51 in an Israeli military operation in southern Gaza, health officials say